KaterinaWalter/javadocs/docs/unit1/unit1project.md

 Also ask the user to enter the full high school name.
 Once that is entered, have your code create initials for the high school based on the first letters of its name.
 For example, if the user entered “Trevor Packer High School”, your program would create the initials “TPHS” and use that value for the high school name on the receipt.
 Use the appropriate String methods on the Java Quick Reference sheet to create the high school initials.
 For consistency, enter a four-word name for the high school (e.g., “Trevor Packer High School” instead of “Packer High School”)

-#### HINTS:

-* The placement of the statement import java.util.Scanner; must be before the public class Receipt4 header.

-* The placement of the statement Scanner input = new Scanner(System.in); should be after the header public static void main(String[] args).

-* If the variable nameOfSchool contains the four-word name of the high school, the String method substring can be used to extract the first letter.
-This would yield the statement firstLetter = nameOfSchool.substring(0, 1);.

-* To find the position of the first space in the high school’s name, the String method indexOf can be used.
-This would yield the statement int position = nameOfSchool.indexOf(" ");.

-* Once the position of the space is located, the String method substring can be used to get the remaining words.
-This would yield the statement remainingWords = nameOfSchool.substring(position+1);.

 ### PART E: Design a Receipt

 In this last activity you will use the ideas and examples from prior activities and what you have learned in this class so far to design and create your own receipt.
 Your Java file should be named Receipt5.java.